OSEA Collective Bargaining Agreement

 qualifications and the conditions for their continued employment or their discipline, dismissal or demotion and to promote and transfer all such employees. - To create new jobs, change the content of existing jobs or eliminate jobs, when in its judgment such action is in the District’s interest to do so.

-ARTICLE 4 UNSATISFACTORY PERFORMANCE / DISCIPLINE / DISMISSAL
+ARTICLE 4 DISCIPLINE / DISMISSAL / JUST CAUSE

-The District reserves the right to demote or dismiss any employee for unsatisfactory performance or where other circumstances warrant such action.
+The District reserves the right to demote or dismiss any employee with just cause as described in this Article for unsatisfactory performance or where other circumstances warrant such action.
 Information forming the basis for disciplinary action will be made available to the employee and the Association at the employee’s request.

-Any item placed into the employees working file shall be available for review upon their request and 24-hours notice.
-The employee will also have the right to submit written response to the information placed in their working file.
+Any item placed into the employee’s working file shall be available for review upon their request and twenty-four (24) hours’ notice.
+The employee will also have the right to submit a written response to the information placed in their working file.

 Where the District determines that the nature of the offense is such that the unsatisfactory behavior or performance of the employee can be corrected and warrants continuance of employment, the following due process shall be followed for non-probationary employees and employees in a probation period due to transfer or hire into a different position: